-Students may not park in faculty parking zones.
-The school's good neighbor policy prohibits parking on the west side of Cherry Avenue and the north side of Elizondo Street.
+The school's good neighbor policy requires students to park on the sides of the streets that line the perimeter of the school.
+This is the west side of Cherry Avenue and the south side of Elizondo Street.
 Student parking is located off Royal Avenue in the parking lot of Centerpoint Church.
-Audio played in cars may not be at a volume at which it can be heard from outside the vehicle.
+Seniors may only park in the first row of the main Cherry Avenue parking lot when space is available.
+Students may not park in faculty or visitor parking zones.

-- 1st Violation: Warning
+1st Violation: Warning

-- 2nd Violation: 1 hour detention
+2nd Violation: 1-hour detention

-- 3rd Violation: Two hour Saturday School \$20
+3rd Violation: 2-hour Saturday School - \$25 4th Violation: 4-hour Saturday School - \$50

-- 4th Violation: Four hour Saturday School \$40 - 5th Violation: Referral to administration for further discipline
+5th Violation: Referral to administration for further discipline